-Big History is a 100-hour course which provides an overview of the numerous philosophical, scientific and historical approaches to investigating our relationship with the universe and our place in it.
+Big History is a 200 hour course which provides an overview of the numerous philosophical, scientific and historical approaches to investigating our relationship with the universe and our place in it.
 The course allows students to explore the history of the universe from the 'big bang' to the modern day and examine the themes and patterns that can help us better understand the world we live in.
-This course is run in partnership with the Macquarie University 'Big History Institute' and is a program that encourages questioning, critical thinking and interdisciplinary skills to develop a broad understanding of our world.
+Big history starts with the long line of origin stories that humans have passed down for thousands of years.
+It is a story that unites all of humanity, every creature in the biosphere, and all the vast twinkling cosmos in a single unbroken continuum from the Big Bang until now.
+This is a story about all time, all existence, and it is also a very personal story about who we are and where we came from.
+It is a program that encourages questioning, critical thinking and interdisciplinary skills to develop a broad understanding of our world.